With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 Keeping Things Fresh on the Intranet

 All of this comes with a caveat: An intranet is only effective if has the right features for your business, can change with changing business and employee priorities, and is regularly reviewed and updated.
 If documents aren’t uploaded, forms aren’t changed with updated policies, or the company news hasn’t been updated for a year, an intranet is no use to anyone.
+It is strongly recommended you create an intranet strategy and management document to formalise these guidelines.

 An intranet should be easy-to-use and useful to employees.
 They need a reason to go there – with communications, information, and document management in one place, the user experience must be better than using than all the separate tools employees are used to.
 The system must be functional and allow for easy feedback and sharing between not just employees in a department, but within different departments, and with management as well.
 It should make it easier for everyone to do their job and create a central collaboration point for everyone.